-- You can use an over-the-counter pain reliever such as acetaminophen (Tylenol).
 Be safe with medicines.
 Read and follow all instructions on the label.
-It is common to have a scratchy feeling in the operated eye and pain or soreness in the jaw on the operated side.
-If pain is not relieved, contact your doctor immediately.
-Pain may be a sign of complications.
+It is common to have a scratchy feeling in the eye or mild discomfort.
+If you have pain, contact your doctor immediately.
+Pain may be a sign that there is a problem.

-- Watch for signs of infection (redness, pain, and swelling) in the eye.
+- Watch for signs of infection (redness, pain, and swelling) or other problems in the eye.